vernthedragon/vernthedragon/README.md

 # Hey there! 🎉

-I'm Vern and I Love C
+I'm Vern, Age 14 and I Love C

 ##### Most of my Repositories are Private